inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 <br>

 #### PREDICTION
-You can the model to make predictions using ml.predict.
-You need to specify the model and the dataset you want to use.
+You can use the model to make predictions using ml.predict.
 ```sql
 -- PREDICT THE MODEL
 SELECT